Find Your Perfect School

 The University of Denver, a private university with more than 11,800 students, has a student-to-faculty ratio of 11 to 1.
 It is a 125-acre institution situated in a residential neighborhood just minutes from downtown Denver, Colorado.
 Many of the school’s buildings date from the late 1860s, but they have since been rebuilt for modern comfort and safety.

-First-and second-year students reside on campus.
-However, over 100 student clubs are selected, including 17 academic honor societies, eight fraternities, and nine sororities.
+First- and second-year students reside on campus.
+However, over 100 student clubs were selected, including 17 academic honor societies, eight fraternities, and nine sororities.

 Eighty-four percent of Denver students receive financial aid, with scholarships and grants accounting for 75 percent of that aid.
 The North Central Association of Colleges and Schools has granted DU accreditation.